Introduction:

 The Story of Charles Byrne:

 Charles Byrne was born in County Tyrone, Ireland, in 1761.
 Throughout his entire life, he experienced exponential growth, reaching a height rarely seen in humans.
-His towering stature drew attention wherever he went, ultimately leading him to join traveling shows and exhibitions throughout Britain, where he soon gained fame as the 'Irish Giant.'

 Byrne's Medical Legacy: